aestradagit/sample-my-private-notes/README.md

 My Private notes
 =====
-This Sample application is meant to demonstrate how to create a hybrid mobile application that takes advantage of the App Security API.
+This is a simple secure notes sample application.
+It is meant to demonstrate how to create a hybrid mobile application that takes advantage of the App Security API.

 Intel(R) XDK